<aside>

 - Strong communication in return for the flexibility that remote working offers

-- That you meaningfully over-communicate
+- That you intentionally over-communicate

 - That you share your work and thinking regularly.
 Providing visibility and context is essential